PitilessPeanut/IncludeDB/README.md

 An [stb](https://github.com/nothings/stb/)-style *#include*-only single-header k/v store implemented in C99 with an emphasis on easy-of-use.
 Meant to be used in environments with limited resources or in situations where a more complex database library would be an overkill such as small games.

-basic key/value-store in a single, embeddable C file

 ## THIS PROJECT NEEDS YOUR SUPPORT!

 If you like this project or find it useful in any way, please please PLEASE consider helping out - even just a little bit!
 It helps immensely!